SwethaMagesh/SwethaMagesh/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-- 🔭 I’m currently working on a mobile app for my college Library
+- 🔭 I’m currently working on DS and Algorithms (Kind of relearning what ought to have been mastered)
 - 🌱 I’m currently learning Machine Learning, Neural Networks and some subtleties of Python
 - 🤔 I’m looking forward to learning CSS and React along with nodejs, angular and other backend frameworks in future.
 - 💬 Ask me about anything!
 And I will find it for You! 😉